llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SRS.md

 #
 **Hardware Interfaces**

-Picross Iamge Puzzle Solver is a program designed and developed for Windows based platforms and should work on every PC running the Windows operating system.
+Picross Iamge Puzzle Generator is a program designed and developed for Windows based platforms and should work on every PC running the Windows operating system.
 The program is being developed using C++ and is its own standalone program with no ties to a database or server.
 As previously stated, as long as the user is running the program on a Windows PC, they should have complete use of every function that the program offers.

 **Software Interfaces**

+The Picross Image Puzzle Generator is to be developed for Winndows operating systems using C++ alongside the OpenCV and SFML libraries.
+The program doesn't communicate with other devices.
+So, instead our focus is on gaining access to the computer's storage.

+Having access to the computer's storage is an important part of this project as it'll allow users to upload and save their puzzles whenever they want.
+This is one of the largest functional requirements this program has and could adversely affect our performance if not handled well.
+All in all, access to our upload and save features combined with the scanning and creating features are something we seriously value so opening up the computer's storage is an important value to have.

 **Communications Interfaces**